ArmandPhilippot/dig-dir/README.md

 ## Development

-If you want to contribute to Walk Dir, first of all: thanks!
+If you want to contribute to DigDir, first of all: thanks!
 Then, here a few instructions:

 1. You need `pnpm` installed,
 2. Clone the project,